AzraelGodKing/PythonProject1/README.md

 # Tic-Tac-Toe Suite

 A polished Python tic-tac-toe collection that runs both in the terminal and with a Tkinter windowed interface.
 The project includes multiple AI personalities, persistent scorekeeping, and configurable settings so you can explore strategies, demo the game, or just play a quick match without any external dependencies.
+All runnable files and assets now live in the `a tic-tac-toe game/` folder to keep the project organized.

 ## Highlights
 - **Game modes:** Human vs AI in the CLI or GUI, plus an AI-vs-AI simulator with its own scoreboard.